When it comes to recording high-quality course videos, the right software can make or break your content.

 OBS: Versatility and Cross-Platform Compatibility

-Since it’s free, it’s worth trying out to see if it meets your specific needs.
+Since it’s free, it’s worth trying to see if this flexible workflow fits your style.

 eCamm Live: Optimized for Mac and Streamlined Workflow